yuanhaozhang0101/yuanhaozhang0101.github.io/_pages/about.md

 Hey, this is Yuanhao.
 I am currently a Ph.D.
 Candidate at the [HCI Initiative](https://hci.cse.ust.hk/) of Hong Kong University of Science and Technology (HKUST), supervised by [Prof. Xiaojuan Ma](https://www.cse.ust.hk/~mxj/).
 Prior to that, I earned my Bachelor’s Degree in Computer Science at HKUST.

 My research interests lie in human-AI interaction and social computing.
 I apply human-centered design principles to design, develop, and evaluate interactive AI systems that support online community members in both contributing and consuming information.
-My goal is to explore how to design human-GenAI coexisting online communities, where humans and AI agents complement each other’s strengths to foster a thriving community.
+I aim to explore how to design human-GenAI co-existing online communities, where humans and AI agents complement each other’s strengths to foster a thriving community.

 # 🔥 News
 - *2025.02*: &nbsp;✏️✏️ I will serve as an associate chair (AC) the CHI 2025 Late Breaking Works track!